 The Student Assistance Fund at Maynooth University operates within an ethos of respect, courtesy and confidentiality.
 Where a consultation with the Student Budgeting Advisor is required, consultations are held in an environment of respect, confidence and only where it is necessary to gather essential information.
 All data provided or accessed will be treated in a sensitive and confidential manner and will be stored, secured and remain strictly private and confidential in line with GDPR and Maynooth University Data Protection requirements.

-Students will be provided with a secure link to upload supporting documents.
+Students will be provided with a link to a Household Income Documents Checklist and a secure link to upload supporting documents.
 Where students provide supporting documentation belonging to a third party (parent/guardian/partner/spouse) they will be asked to confirm on the application form and on the Documents Upload that they have obtained permission/consent from the third party.
 Supporting documents will be used only for the purposes of processing the application and will be stored in line with retention periods as required by the funding body, the Higher Education Authority (7 years), and as set out under the Maynooth University Data Protection policy.

 Data Protection